zaphosting/docs/docs/ark-becomeadmin.md

 ---
 id: ark-becomeadmin
 title: Become an admin
-description: Information on how to become an admin on your ARK server at ZAP-Hosting - ZAP-Hosting.com Documentation
+description: Information on how to become an admin on your ARK server at ZAP-Hosting - ZAP-Hosting.com documentation
 sidebar_label: Become Admin
 ---